NServiceBus has a built-in implementation of the Publish-subscribe pattern.

 Publish

-Message-driven publish-subscribe relies on the publisher having access to a persistent store for maintaining the mapping between message types and their subscribers.
+Message-driven publish-subscribe relies on the publisher's access to a persistent store to maintain the mapping between message types and their subscribers.

 Available subscription persisters include